EleutherAI/elk/README.md

 ### Quick **Start**

+First install the package with `pip install -e .` in the root directory, or `pip install -e .[dev]` if you'd like to contribute to the project (see **Development** section below).
+This should install all the necessary dependencies.

-For a quick test: You can look into and run generate.sh and evaluate.sh
+For a quick test: You can look into and run generate.sh and evaluate.sh (Warning: They are in the package elk itself right now.
+Will be changed):

 ```bash
 sh generate.sh